adjust/cocos2dx_sdk/doc/android/eclipse.md

 ## <a id="additional-features">Additional features

-Once you integrate the adjust SDK into your project, you can take advantage of the following features.
+Once you integrate the Adjust SDK into your project, you can take advantage of the following features.

 ### <a id="event-tracking">Event tracking

-With adjust, you can track every event that you want.
+With Adjust, you can track every event that you want.
 Suppose you want to track every tap on a button.
 Simply create a new event token in your [dashboard].
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click:

 ```cpp
 AdjustEvent2dx adjustEvent = AdjustEvent2dx("abc123");